 7 Auction Revenue Rights (ARRs) and Transmission Congestion Rights (TCRs) are congestion management products that allow market participants to hedge their exposure to Marginal Congestion Costs (MCCs) in the IM.
 ARRs are allocated to entities with firm transmission rights on the transmission system, for example, a vertically-integrated, investor-owned utility that uses its Network Integrated Transmission Service (NITS) to serve its retail load.
-An ARR entitles the holder to a share of revenues generated in an applicable TCR auction, or the ARR may be converted into a TCR.
-A TCR allows a holder to be compensated or charged for congestion between two settlement discussed its strategy was to self-convert ARRs into TCRs based on seasonality, load forecast, and generating path in 2015.
+An ARR entitles the holder to a share of revenues generated in an applicable TCR auction, or the ARR may be discussed its strategy was to self-convert ARRs into TCRs based on seasonality, load forecast, and generating path in 2015.
 Under this strategy, Westar was successful in converting 85.9% of the ARRs to TCRs.
 Westar actively manages its monthly positions by pursuing TCR products in the SPP monthly TCR auction to close the gaps between awarded TCR and planned positions.
 Between self-conversion and monthly auctions, Westar offset its day-ahead congestion exposure by successfully hedging 107% of its congestion costs in 2015.
 Additionally, Westar uses YES Energy Management to provide congestion exposure analysis for ARR/TCRs and congestion valuation.
 The strategies Westar uses appears to have been successful as the value provided by the self-converted TCR's covered all of Westar's realized day-ahead congestion in the IM during 2015.